x

 Choose Eleanor Health to Manage Your Addiction

 Although medication does not guarantee long term recovery on its own, it can play a valuable role in helping you manage your symptoms and regain control over your life when combined with other aspects of a comprehensive addiction recovery plan that is designed with your unique needs in mind.
-Patients that regularly attend therapy sessions and have a strong support network of friends, family members, and other peers typically find the most success when using medications for addiction treatment.
+Patients that regularly attend therapy sessions and have a strong support network of friends, family members, and other peers typically find the most success when using medication-assisted treatment.
 Many patients also need to try several different medications to determine what works best for them, and we can provide initial recommendations and adjust your medication type and dosage as needed to help you find an effective treatment option for your lifestyle.

 At Eleanor Health, we prioritize helping you combine mediation and other treatment options to gain the highest level of control over your substance use disorder.
 Contact us today to learn more about the benefits of medications for addiction treatment or to schedule an appointment!